symfony/symfony-docs/cookbook/form/data_transformers.rst

         // ...
     }

-Internally the ``tags`` are stored as an array, but they are displayed to the user as a simple string, to make them easier to edit.
+Internally the ``tags`` are stored as an array, but displayed to the user as a simple comma seperated string to make them easier to edit.

 This is a *perfect* time to attach a custom data transformer to the ``tags`` field.
 The easiest way to do this is with the :class:`Symfony\\Component\\Form\\CallbackTransformer`